North Country Cinema

 In August, 2014, the Toronto International Film Festival announced its Canadian program, including the World Premiere of The Valley Below as part of official selection in the Discovery program at the 2014 festival.
 During the festival, The Valley Below was acquired for Canadian distribution by A71 Entertainment.
 Opening theatrically across Canada in March 2015, The Valley Below garnered considerable critical attention, including positive reviews from both Canadian national newspapers: The National Post and The Globe and Mail.
 The film garnered two Canadian Screen Award nominations at the 3rd Canadian Screen Awards, in the categories of Best Supporting Actor for Kris Demeanor and Best Original Song for Dan Mangan's song "Wants".

 In September, 2015, the Vancouver International Film Festival announced that O, Brazen Age, Alexander Carson's feature-length debut, would have its World Premiere at the festival as part of the Canadian Images program.
 The film went on to screen at numerous film festivals throughout 2016 and earned positive reviews from NOW Magazine and The Globe and Mail when it was released theatrically in Canada in 2017.
 O, Brazen Age was also heralded as a success by Canadian filmmakers Atom Egoyan and Guy Maddin.

 North Country Cinema's third feature film Range Roads, directed by Kyle Thomas, was released in 2021.
 The film premiered at the Cinequest Film & Creativity Festival in San Jose, California before winning the awards for Best Feature and Best Director at the 2021 Rosie Awards in Alberta.
 Alana Hawley Purvis received a Canadian Screen Award nomination for Best Actress at the 10th Canadian Screen Awards in 2022 for her performance as "Frankie".
 Range Roads is distributed in Canada by Game Theory and in the United States by Freestyle Releasing.

+North Country Cinema's fourth feature film Alberta Number One, directed by Alexander Carson, premiered at Montréal's Festival du nouveau cinéma and the Chicago International Film Festival in 2024.
+Alberta Number One was acquired by Game Theory Films for North American distribution in 2025.